 Lack of affordable childcare often keeps women out of the workforce or from re-entering the workforce after childbirth.
 It also limits the quality of employment and income earning opportunities that women can pursue.
 In the absence of other options, many working parents are forced to leave their children in unsuitable or even dangerous environments.
 Children may be left alone, with a sibling, or accompany their parents to work in unsafe conditions.
-This lack of quality care is detrimental to children's development and can have lifelong negative consequences.
-The gap in access is particularly acute for children below the age of 3.
-It is not just a question of access; the quality of childcare that children receive is often too poor to realize the potential benefits, and may even have harmful effects.
+More than 40 percent of all children below primary-school age - or nearly 350 million - need childcare but do not have access to it.
+The gap is particularly acute for children below the age of 3.
+And it is not just a question of access; the quality of childcare that children receive is often too poor to realize the potential benefits and may even have harmful effects.
+The World Bank has made it a priority to assist countries in strengthening childcare services, especially for those families and communities that have the least resources.